hmrc/pillar2-service-guide/source/documentation/btn.html.md

     "accountingPeriodTo": "2024-12-31",
   }'
 ```
-The only required information for a successful Below-Threshold Notification is accounting period, which must match the previously defined accounting period.

-If we fetch the obligations and submissions for this organisation, we will see that the Below-Threshold Notification has satisfied all obligations **for that accounting period**.
+A new request using the *Retrieve Obligations and Submissions* endpoint shows that the BTN has satisfied all obligations for the specified accounting period.

 ```shell
 curl --request GET \